Keeping our residents and buildings safe from fire

 Gas cylinder devices

-Gas cylinder devices – including portable gas heaters, gas-fuelled barbecues and blow torches – pose the risk of fire or explosions.
-We don't allow gas cylinder devices to be used or stored anywhere on our estates, including on balconies, in roof-top gardens, communal gardens and indoor communal areas.
-Contact your local council to arrange disposal.
+Gas cylinder devices, such as portable gas heaters, gas-fuelled barbecues and blow torches, can cause fire or explosions.
+So we don't allow them to be used or stored anywhere on our estates, including on balconies, in roof-top gardens, communal gardens and indoor communal areas.